 Swift FX Nasal Pillow Mask

-The Swift FX Nasal Pillow CPAP Mask is made for side sleepers in mind.
+Swift FX Nasal Pillow CPAP Mask features a built-in flexible chamber that ensures the mask stays on even as you shift from side-to-side.
 The nasal pillows include dual-wall flaps to provide ergonomic support and comfort while you’re sleeping.

 AirFit P10 Nasal Pillow Mask

-With its simple design, the AirFit P10 Nasal Pillow Mask feels light and comfortable on the face.
-The QuickFit elastic headgear offers a secure fit without using any velcro tabs or clips.
-This makes it feel less obstructive than other mask headgear and also reduces facial marks for Log sleepers.
+With its simple design, the AirFit P10 Nasal Pillow Mask will feel light and comfortable on your face.
+The QuickFit elastic headgear offers a secure fit without the use of any velcro tabs or clips.
+This makes it feel less obstructive than other mask headgear and also reduces facial marks for log sleepers.

 SleepWeaver Advance Small Soft Cloth Nasal Mask

-It is good to keep in mind that sleeping on one’s back can often exacerbate Sleep Apnea symptoms.
-However, almost ten percent of the population assumes the Soldier position.
-Thus, there are certain masks designed for this position, too.
-Back sleepers will want to order a mask that is designed to keep uncomfortable parts of the headgear system away from the back of the head.
-That way, the sleeper isn’t lying on top of straps, buckles, hoses, and other potential nuisances.
+In this position, your sleep on your back with your arms stretched rigidly out and parallel to your legs.
+Back sleepers will want to order a mask that is designed to keep uncomfortable parts of the headgear system away from the back of your head.
+Then, you won’t be lying on top of straps, buckles, hoses, or any other potential nuisances.

 ComfortGel Blue Nasal or Full Face Mask

-The headgear attaches on the top of the head, reducing potential discomfort from the straps when sleeping on your back.
-The ComfortGel forehead pad comes with a stability selector to let Soldier sleepers easily adjust their mask fit.
-It also keeps your head elevated, which is especially important for Soldier sleepers managing their Sleep Apnea symptoms.
+The headgear attaches to the top of the head, reducing potential discomfort from the straps when sleeping on your back.
+The ComfortGel forehead pad comes with a stability selector to let soldier sleepers easily adjust their mask fit.
+It also keeps your head elevated, which is especially important for soldier sleepers who are managing their sleep apnea symptoms.

 DreamWear Nasal Mask

-Similar to the ComfortGel, the DreamWear Nasal Mask uses headgear that attaches on the top of the head.
-The CPAP hose is positioned above the Soldier sleeper to reduce tugging on the mask.
+Similar to the ComfortGel, the DreamWear Nasal Mask uses a headgear that attaches to the top of the head.
+The CPAP hose is positioned above the starfish sleeper to reduce tugging on the mask.

-This helps maintain a reliable seal while removing any uncomfortable pain that Soldier sleepers may feel from the back of the straps.
+This helps maintain a reliable seal while removing any uncomfortable pain that starfish sleepers may feel from the back of the straps.
 The DreamWear frame allows easy airflow to the cushion.
-Air can flow on both sides of the frame, or through one side if the other side is blocked.
+Air can flow on both sides of the frame or through just one side if the other side is blocked.

 DreamWear Gel Nasal Pillow Mask

-The DreamWear Gel Nasal Pillow Mask provides a reliable seal and comfort that Freefaller sleepers need.
-The gel nasal pillow uses a gel insert that provides comfort for each nostril while maintaining a reliable seal.
+The DreamWear Gel Nasal Pillow Mask provides a reliable seal paired with the comfort that freefall sleepers need.
+The gel nasal pillow uses a gel insert that provides comfort for each nostril while maintaining a secure seal.

 The mask has a hollow frame that facilitates easy airflow to the nasal pillow.
-Air can flow on both sides of the frame, or through one side if the other side is blocked.
-With a frame design on either side of the head, Freefaller sleepers experience less irritation and discomfort when sleeping on their stomach.
+With a frame design on either side of the head, freefall sleepers experience less irritation and discomfort when sleeping on their stomachs.

 Nuance & Nuance Pro Nasal Pillow Mask